Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Photograph © 2006 MaritimeMatters

-A delightful stern view of the very last of the Matson Grand Pacific Liners!
+A delightful stern view of the very last of the Matson Grand Pacific Liner!

 Author’s private collection

-Memories of the last superb Matson passenger ships the…
+Memories of the Very Last Luxury Matson Passenger Liner, the…

-I trust that this original Matson image of the SS Monterey the last Matson liner to be built will have us reliving the superb days of their luxury sailing!
+I trust that this original Matson image of the SS Monterey the very last Matson liner to be built, will have us

 Author’s private collection